iltuoconsulenteit/DocCropper/UPDATES.md

 ## 2025-08-25
 - Group grayscale, black/white, and color thumbnail toggles into a pluggable color-mode module with enable and developer-only flags

+## 2025-08-18
+- Preserve the developer license level so dev-only plugins activate for developer keys
+- Allow the default general settings password to authenticate before a change